rojberr/certgen/README.md

 # CertGen

-This is a Java Certificate Generator tool.
+This is a Java Certificate Generator tool using Bouncy Castles library.

 ![Photo by Ekrulila from Pexels](pexels-certificate-2292837.jpg)